You do not have to be good.

 Western social and cultural expectations show a deep level of disconnect from the reality of our changing world and its uncertain future.
 You might be reflecting on your place in the world in the midst of the climate crisis, or feeling overwhelmed by a growing sense of political tension among everyday anxieties.
 Therapy too often tries to fix our feelings without seeing the way our feelings are simultaneously valid reflections of the world we live in and reminders of unresolved pain from our individual and ancestral histories.
 In times like these, it becomes revolutionary to reconnect to ourselves on the most intimate level and listen.

-My name's Kristy Johnsson, and I'm a licensed somatic therapist with a broad background that includes everything from working in community mental health, teaching college courses on ecopsychology and environmental justice, researching climate change impacts on Alaska Native communities, to working with youth as a wilderness therapy instructor, volunteer coordinator, and environmental educator.
+I'm a licensed somatic therapist with a broad background that includes everything from working in community mental health, teaching college courses on ecopsychology and environmental justice, researching climate change impacts on Alaska Native communities, to working with youth as a wilderness therapy instructor, volunteer coordinator, and environmental educator.

 As someone with a highly sensitive nervous system, I'm a big fan of being gentle, patient, and throwing in some good humor.
 My goal is always to meet you where you are in the moment and to get curious about that, which is a radical approach in a world that thinks control is the solution to everything.
 And I also know that knowledge and awareness is power, so I'll share with you what I know, and let you know when I don't.

-Oh, and I never ask clients to go somewhere within themselves that I haven't or wouldn't myself.
+I never ask clients to go somewhere within themselves that I haven't or wouldn't myself.
 This terrain isn't theory for me; it's a journey I've made myself.

 “Working with Kristy is a life-changing experience.
 I have full trust in her competence.
 With her I am in the best hands possible."